-- No Pass minimum for Internal Assessment for other Courses. - Pass minimum for External Examination is 27 marks out of 60 marks for Core Courses, Discipline Specific Elective Courses and Non-Major Elective Course. - > Pass minimum for Practice for SET/NET General Paper is 50 Marks. - Attendance - The students who have attended the classes for 76 days (85%) and above are permitted to appear for the Summative Examinations without any condition. - The students who have only 60-75days (66% -84%) of attendance are permitted to appear for the Summative Examinations after paying the required fine amountand fulfilling other conditions according to the respective cases. - The students who have attended the classes for 59 days and less upto 45 days (50% 65%) can appear for the Summative Examinations only after getting special permission from the Principal. - The students who have attended the classes for 44 days or less (<50%) cannot appear for the Summative Examinations and have to repeat the whole semester. - These rules are applicable to UG, PG and M.Phil.
-Programmes and come into effect from 2020-2021 onwards. - For Certificate, Diploma, Advanced Diploma and Post Graduate Diploma Programmes, the students require 75% of attendance to appear for the Theory/Practical Examinations.
+- The candidate will not be eligible for the Degree without completing the prescribedCourses of study and a minimum of 50% Pass marks in all the Courses. - No Pass minimum for Internal Assessment for other Courses. - Pass minimum for External Examination is 27 marks out of 60 marks for Core Courses, Discipline Specific Elective Courses and Non-Major Elective Course. - Pass minimum for Practice for SET/NET General Paper is 50 Marks.
+Attendance - The students who have attended the classes for 76 days (85%) and above are permitted to appear for the Summative Examinations without any condition. - The students who have only 60-75days (66% -84%) of attendance are permitted to appear for the Summative Examinations after paying the required fine amountand fulfilling other conditions according to the respective cases. - The students who have attended the classes for 59 days and less upto 45 days (50% 65%) can appear for the Summative Examinations only after getting special permission from the Principal. - The students who have attended the classes for 44 days or less (<50%) cannot appear for the Summative Examinations and have to repeat the whole semester. - These rules are applicable to UG, PG and M.Phil.
+Programmes and come into effect from 2020-2021 onwards.

+➤ For Certificate, Diploma, Advanced Diploma and Post Graduate Diploma Programmes, the students require 75% of attendance to appear for the Theory/Practical Examinations.

-B.2 ASSESSMENT MANAGEMENT PLAN
+B.3 ASSESSMENT MANAGEMENT PLAN

 An Assessment Management Plan that details the assessment strategy both at the Programme and the Course levels is prepared.
-The continuous assessment is implemented using an assessment rubric to interpret and grade students.
+The continuous assessment is implementedusing an assessment rubric to interpret and grade students.